 Collectively, dietary restriction induces repair and recycling pathways, including autophagy, mitophagy, DNA repair and oxidant defence, and enhances stem cell function.
 As a result, cell senescence is downregulated and proteostasis is improved.

-What are the benefits of Caloric Restriction?
+What are the Physiological benefits of Caloric Restriction in Humans?

 But is Obesity the Key?